janbaykara/env-var/README.md

   // Call asString (or other methods) to get the variable value (required) .asString();

-// Read in a port or use a default value of 5432 const PORT = env.get('PORT', 5432).asIntPositive()
+// Read in a port (checks that PORT is in the raneg 0 to 65535) or use a
+// default value of 5432 instead
+const PORT = env.get('PORT', 5432).asPortNumber()
 ```

 ## TypeScript